andreagiussani/Applied_Machine_Learning_with_Python/README.md

     col_target='MEDV'
 )
 ```
-in case you want to load a specific dataset - in this case the well-known Boston dataset - as a `pandas.DataFrame`.

 ## How to develop on the EgeaML
 Please, clone on your local machine this repo, as follows: